svnm/swipr/README.md

 ```

+now some javascript

 <b>using node / commonJs</b>

-Use browserify to build your main file below to bundle.js
+Use browserify to bundle your main file below to bundle.js
-first install browserify

-`npm install -g browserify`

-then bundle up your modules

 `browserify main.js -o bundle.js`